Dictionary of Revolutionary Marxism

 2) The regeneration of Marxism as a revolutionary theory after its degeneration into bourgeois reformism in the Second International after the death of Marx and Engels;

-3) The further development of Marxism in the changed conditions of the new capitalist-imperialist era, and with the successful October revolution in Russia.
+3) The further development of Marxism in the changed conditions of the new capitalist-imperialist era, and with the successful October Revolution in Russia.
 And within this 3rd point, the following main sub-points:

 a) The recognition that capitalist-imperialism was a whole new stage of capitalism, that it necessarily involved both predatory wars and inter-imperialist wars, and that it represented a further diseased and moribund social system which had become ripe for revolution, including wars of national liberation in imperialist colonies.